-Shell has chosen a conservative 10 knot transit speed for offshore response vessel resources.
-Although service and maximum speeds for these vessels are significantly faster, the planning speed for response purposes has specifically been reduced to show robust response capability even in heavy sea conditions, reduced visibility, and due to the additional power requirements that may be necessary in the presence of ice.
+Shell has chosen a conservative transit speed of 10 knots for offshore response vessel resources.
+Although service and maximum speeds for these vessels are significantly faster, the planning speed for response purposes has specifically been reduced to show robust response capability even in heavy sea conditions, reduced visibility, and requirement for additional power that may be necessary in the presence of ice.
 All major response assets are designed for and certified for operation in arctic conditions, including operation in high ice concentrations.
 The transit speed for the nearshore OSR barge is reduced to 5 knots to provide for similar planning considerations.
 Please refer to Appendix A for further information regarding general on-site vessel capabilities and, if applicable, class notations.